edekeemmanuel/all-javascript-extension-ebakecode/README.md

 It as well have the most basic extension and tools like AI, Python, GitHub and DevOps for web development.

-It is advisable you disable all extension and enables the extension useful for you to program effectively
+It is advisable you disable all extension and enables the extension useful for you to program effectively.
+To disable click the three dot beside hamburger button.